-Similarly, your travel to Africa is a step into a comfort zone that is going to give you and your family a great adventure of meeting and learning new cultures as well as enjoy the best climatic conditions any time of the year.
+Similarly, your travel to Africa is a step into a comfort zone that is going to give you and your family a great adventure of meeting and learning new cultures as well as enjoying the best climatic conditions any time of the year.

-Regardless of your personal preferences, be sure to find something thrilling in any, and indeed, most of the African countries.
+Regardless of your personal preferences, you'll be sure to find something thrilling in any, and indeed, most of the African countries.

 Here are some places I would unreservedly recommend for you and the specific reasons to visit them: